-The bank followed closely the current and the upcoming regulatory developments in 2022.
-Through the year, the Central Bank published Regulation on the Liquidity Coverage Ratio and Regulation on the Net Stable Funding Ratio.
-The new regulation is expected to be implemented on 2023.
+The bank followed closely the current and the upcoming regulatory developments in 2023.
+Through the year, the Central Bank published updated version of the Regulation on the Bank Liquidity Risk Management and two new regulations came into force, Regulation on the Liquidity Coverage Ratio and Regulation on the Net Stable Funding Ratio.